 Travel is not free if you are paying interest.
 Not paying off your credit cards monthly or paying late can also affect your credit card score.
 It is important to have a good score so you can apply for and get approved for more cards.
-We want all the points and that means maintaining good credit scores so you can get multiple approvals.
+We want all the points, which means maintaining good credit scores so you can get multiple approvals.
 My credit card score has never been as high as it has been since I started travel hacking.
 Don’t believe the credit card myths that others tell you.

 The saddest thing is when we hear someone didn’t get their bonus points because they missed meeting their minimum spending by just a bit.
 Put everything on that card when you are trying to meet the minimum spend.
-We talk about all the items you can pay for by credit card here.
+We discuss all the items you can pay for by credit card here.
 To be safe, go over that amount by a couple of hundred dollars.
-Chase has a tracker that lets so you know how much you’ve spent so far and when you need to meet your minimum spend.
+Chase has a tracker that lets, so you know how much you’ve spent so far and when you need to meet your minimum spend.
 It is super helpful!

 Use sites like Travel Freely and AwardWallet to stay organized.
 Travel Freely will keep track of all the credit cards you’ve opened, when annual fees are due, and your Chase 5/24 status.
-Award Wallet will keep track of your point totals from all your loyalty accounts as well as when those points expire.
+Award Wallet will keep track of your point totals from all your loyalty accounts and when those points expire.
 They make everything about being an organized travel hacker easier.
 I can’t imagine travel hacking without these two sites.

 Always review your cards when the annual fee posts each year.
 You have 30 days to decide if you still want to keep your card after the fee posts and before it is due.
 Is the annual fee worth it?
 Do the benefits outweigh the fee?
-I keep most of my hotel cards because the annual fee is less than 1/2 of what the free hotel stay is for most of them each year.
-Travel Freely will let you know ahead of time when your annual fee posts so you have plenty of time to decide if you want to cancel, keep, or downgrade.
+I keep most of my hotel cards because the annual fee is less than 1/2 of the free hotel stay for most of them each year.
+Travel Freely will let you know ahead of time when your annual fee posts, so you have plenty of time to decide if you want to cancel, keep, or downgrade.

 People often think that earning 2% on a credit card is great.
 If I spend $3,000 on that card, I would get $60 back.
 That is better than nothing.
-I prefer to get 40,000-60,000+ points for that $3,000 minimum spend that I can use on a flight worth from $500-$6,000.
+I prefer to get 40,000-60,000+ points for that $3,000 minimum spend that I can use on a flight from $500 to $6,000.
 Use and earn your points wisely.

-This is an amazing hobby but to take it to the next level you need to follow these 10 Commandments of Travel Hacking.
+This is an amazing hobby, but to take it to the next level, you need to follow these 10 Commandments of Travel Hacking.
 Please contact us at any time with questions!
 Now, where are you planning your next trip?